1. Definitions used in these terms and interpretation provisions

 8.2 It shall be the responsibility of Readers to accurately assess the copyright status of Content prior to undertaking copying or photography.

 8.3 Where Content is protected by copyright, Readers shall only copy in manner permitted by the law unless otherwise expressly permitted in writing by the relevant rights holder(s).
 Readers shall allow Library staff to inspect such permission upon request.

 8.4 Readers shall be responsible and liable for any copying or photographing which they carry out or undertaken on their behalf which may infringe copyright, other intellectual property rights or proprietary rights of any person.

 9. Computers and technical equipment in Reading Rooms

 9.1 Readers must not connect any personal portable storage device or software to the Library network or computers.

-9.3 Except where expressly prior permitted in writing to the contrary, Readers shall not photograph or download onto external networks or personal equipment any Content.
+9.3 Except where expressly prior permitted in writing by the relevant rights holder(s), Readers shall not download any Content onto external networks or personal equipment.